hotio/website/includes/wireguard.md

 ## wg0.conf example

 This is an example of how your `wg0.conf` should look like.
-Take note, in case you have no need for ipv6 connectivity that you've got it disabled with `net.ipv6.conf.all.disable_ipv6=1` and your `wg0.conf` does not contain ipv6 stuff.
+In case you have no need for ipv6 connectivity, make sure that you've got it disabled with `net.ipv6.conf.all.disable_ipv6=1` and your `wg0.conf` does not contain any ipv6 stuff.
 Also make sure you remove any `PreUp, PostUp, PreDown, PostDown` stuff that your provider might have added (unless you know what it does).
+When using Mullvad, this means that you shouldn't enable the Kill Switch option.

 ```text
 [Interface]